 What to Expect During Your Life Insurance Medical Exam

 Before purchasing a life insurance policy, you may be required to undergo a medical exam.
-Insurance companies use the results to determine their risk in insuring you.
-Your premium costs could depend in part on the medical exam results, too.
-Knowing what to expect during this exam prepares you to obtain accurate results and the best life insurance policy rates and coverage.
+Insurance companies use the results to determine their risk in insuring you and your premium costs could depend in part on the medical exam results.

 Do all Life Insurance Companies Require a Medical Exam?

-Purchase life insurance when you don't have a serious medical condition like diabetes, cancer or HIV, and you probably will be asked to fill out a medical history form rather than undergo a complete medical exam.
-Additionally, certain online companies offer non-exam policies that require no medical history form or exam, but those policies often include reduced coverage and higher premium costs.
+If you purchase life insurance when you do not have a serious medical condition such as diabetes, cancer, or HIV, you will often be asked to fill out a medical history form rather than undergo a complete medical exam.
+Some online companies offer non-exam policies that require no medical history form or exam, but those policies often include reduced coverage and higher premiums.

 Who Performs the Exam?

-A medical professional will come to your home, office or other location to complete the life insurance medical exam.
-He or she will contact you to determine the best time and location as well as answer any questions you may have about the exam.
+A medical professional will come to your home, office, or another agreed location to complete the life insurance medical exam.
+The examiner will contact you to schedule the best time and location and to answer any questions about the exam.

 How Long Will the Exam Last?

 Most life insurance medical exams take 15 to 30 minutes.
-Expect to undergo physical tests and answer a medical history questionnaire about your current health and family health history.
+Expect to undergo a few physical tests and to answer a medical history questionnaire about your current health and family health history.

 What Happens at the Medical Exam?